External Data Protection Officer (DPO)

 • Developing and implementing deletion concepts

-• Establishing controls for data protection compliance/data protection audits
+• Establishing controls for compliance with data protection/data protection audits

 • Employee training